United States women's national ball hockey team

-The United States Women's National Ball Hockey Team is the women's national ball hockey team of United States, and a member of the International Street and Ball Hockey Federation (ISBHF).
+The United States women's national ball hockey team represents the United States in international ball hockey competition.
+The team is organized by USA Ball Hockey – a member of the International Street and Ball Hockey Federation (ISBHF) – and participates in the Ball Hockey World Championship.

 History

+The United States has participated in every World Championship since the introduction of the women's tournament in 2007.
+The team placed fourth in each of the first five tournaments.

-At the 2017 ISBHF Worlds, the US earned their first-ever podium finish.
-In the semifinals, they defeated the two-time defending champion gold medalists Canada in a 3-2 tally.
-Becky Dobson would be credited with the game-winning goal.
-Advancing to the gold medal game against host country Czech Republic, the US forced overtime, although the result was a 4-3 loss.
+The United States earned their first-ever podium finish tt the 2017 World Championship.
+The team defeated Canada, the defending champions, in the semifinals by a score of 3–2.
+Rebecca Dobson scored the game-winning goal with 34 seconds remaining in regulation time.
+Advancing to the gold medal game against host country Czech Republic, the US forced overtime, although the result was a 4–3 loss.

-Of note, the 2017 United States roster also featured three players from the NWHL.
-Among them were Cherie Stewart, who played in the inaugural season of the New York Riveters, Amber Moore, another Riveters alum, plus Paige Harrington, who captured the 2017 Isobel Cup championship as a member of the Buffalo Beauts.
+Of note, the 2017 United States roster also featured three players from the National Women's Hockey League (NWHL): Paige Harrington, who captured the 2017 Isobel Cup championship as a member of the Buffalo Beauts, and New York Riveters alumni Cherie Stewart and Amber Moore.